View our Covid-19 Response Learn More- Click to Dismiss

 Completing the Reevaluation Process

-The LEA/ AEA staff will arrange the IEP meeting at a time and location that is mutually agreed upon by all IEP team members.
+The LEA/ AEA staff will arrange the reevaluation review meeting at a time and location that is mutually agreed upon by all team members.
 A Meeting Notice is used to inform IEP team members of the meeting.
 The LEA/AEA team will ensure all additional assessment information is completed and existing data is gathered prior to the meeting.

-During a reevaluation IEP meeting, the following will take place:
+During a review of reevaluation information, the following will take place:

 2. Review the evaluation information with the IEP team and address the reevaluation questions: